-On behalf of the Board of Inch Kenneth Kajang Rubber Public Limited Company, I present herewith the One Hundred and Tenth Annual Report and Financial Statements of the Company and the Group for the financial year ended 31 December 2019
+On behalf of the Board of Inch Kenneth Kajang Rubber Public Limited Company, I present herewith the One Hundred and Twelfth Annual Report and Financial Statements of the Company and the Group for the financial year ended 31 December 2021.

-During the financial year under review, the Group recorded a revenue of RM14.214 million and a loss after tax of RM6.910 million compared to a revenue of RM15.737 million and a post-tax loss of RM11.123 million for the previous year.
-The decrease in Group’s turnover by RM1.523 million is mainly due to the lower prices of the rubber blocks during the financial year under review.
+During the financial year under review, the Group recorded a revenue of RM32.660 million and a loss after tax of RM12.296 million compared to a revenue of RM10.061 million and a post-tax loss of RM15.890 million for the previous year.
+The increase in Group’s turnover by RM22.599 million is mainly due to the high demand for our rubber blocks during the financial year under review.

-Included in the above results for the financial year under review was a share of loss after taxation of RM2.280 million versus a share of loss after taxation of RM1.822 million in 2018 from the Group’s associate - Concrete Engineering Products Berhad (“CEPCO”), a manufacturer and distributor of prestressed spun concrete piles and poles.
-The decreased sales volume is attributable to the general slowdown in the construction industry.
+Included in the above results for the financial year under review was a share of loss after taxation of RM2.887 million versus share of loss after taxation of RM4.313 million in 2020 from the Group’s associate - Concrete Engineering Products Berhad (“CEPCO”), a manufacturer and distributor of prestressed spun concrete piles and poles.
+The increased in sales volume was attributable to the restart of the construction industry after the MCO.

 On behalf of the Board, I wish to express my appreciation to all our customers, shareholders, business partners, bankers and government authorities for their continued support and encouragement during the year.

-Special thanks go to the management and staff.
+Special thanks also goes to the management and staff.
 Their invaluable efforts and firm dedication to the Group are truly appreciated.
 We are confident that success is in the pipeline.